What is the overall goal of software testing?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-The overall goal of software testing is to ensure that the software meets the specified requirements and works as the stakeholders intend.
-This involves verifying that the system performs the functions it is designed to perform, adhering to user expectations, and fulfilling both functional and non-functional requirements.
+The overall goal of software testing is to ensure that the software meets the specified requirements and works as intended for the end-users.
+This encompasses verifying functionality, performance, usability, and security, among other aspects, to confirm that the product delivers the expected value to its stakeholders.

 Subscribe